Speed Checkouts and Improve Security with Integrated Payments

 Supported EMV Terminals

 MicroBiz supports the following payment terminals for semi-integrated EMV processing:

 The Ingenico iPP320 is a smaller form factor payment terminal supporting contactless, magnetic stripe and EMV chip smart cards.
 Features a LCD screen and built-in keypad.
 Compatible with: OpenEdge

 The Ingenico iSC Touch 250 terminal is mid-sized terminal supporting contactless, e-signature, magnetic stripe and chip & signature.
 Features a built-in pin pad, color LCD screen that can be used for electronic signature capture as well as a customer facing display with MicroBiz for Windows.
 Compatible with: OpenEdge

-Note: Starting with MicroBiz for Windows version 16.1, the OpenEdge gateway is used to support semi-integrated payments, replacing the X-Charge gateway.
+Note: Starting with MicroBiz for Windows version 16.1, Global Payments Integrated’s OpenEdge gateway is used to support semi-integrated payments, replacing the X-Charge gateway.
 If you would like to use all the available integrated payments features (card vault, decline minimizer, gift cards), you must have both the OpenEdge payment gateway and MicroBiz for Windows version 16.1 (or later) installed on your computer.
 If you do not have MicroBiz version 16.1 (or later) installed, you will need to upgrade your MicroBiz for Windows software.
 MicroBiz upgrades are free for MicroBiz users currently on a support plan.
 To purchase a support plan, please contact MicroBiz sales at (702) 749-5353 (option 2 for sales) or click here.

 Non-Integrated Payment Options